Paper Submission Requirements

 - Submit papers formatted for printing on Letter-sized (8.5” by 11”) paper.
 Paper text blocks must follow ACM guidelines: double-column, with each column 9.25” by 3.33”, 0.33” space between columns.
 Each column must use 10-point font or larger, and contain no more than 55 lines of text.

 - It is your responsibility to ensure that your submission satisfies the above requirements.
-You may leverage the ACM Article template.
 If you are using LaTeX, you can make use of this template for ACM conference proceedings.
 Unlike the official template, it only includes example for conference proceedings.

 Your goal as an author is to produce a clearly readable submission within the above constraints.
 Authors are strongly discouraged from violating the formatting requirements with the aim of including additional material: submissions that violate the formatting requirements may not be reviewed.
 You can visually inspect a page-by-page report of your paper format using the same tool as the submission system via a separate online form.